through Music, Books

-'The Gearhart Hotel' musical is a play in 2 acts with 16 original songs, a live orchestra with accompanying historical photos projected in concert with the music.
+'The Gearhart Hotel' musical is a play with 2 acts, including 16 original songs, a live orchestra with accompanying historical photos projected in concert with the music.
 It is a fun-filled evening that will touch your heart with the story of the characters and events of the magical hotel and the innocent love of the past.
-Come with us to a summer long ago and let the melodies unlock your own memories!
+Come with us to a summer-long ago and let the melodies unlock your own memories.
+Makes a GREAT Christmas gift.

 Updated On: Oct 31, 2018